Skip to main content

 Ingredients

-2. 5 tablespoon till or sesame
+2. 5 tablespoons of till or sesame

-4. 1 medium onion finely chopped
+4. 1 medium onion, finely chopped

 5. 4 pieces of garlic cloves